syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Selection.md

 ## Drag Selection

 The Drag selection allows to perform selection of the particular rows or cells by performing mouse dragging.
 To enable drag selection, set `AllowDragSelection` property of the `SelectionSettings` as `true`.
-Now you can select the cells, rows or columns in the Grid by dragging the mouse.
+Now you can select the cells r rows in the Grid by dragging the mouse.

 N> The `SelectionType` property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.